Federated Learning with Nonvacuous Generalisation Bounds: Experiments

-\subsection{Experimental framework}
+\subsubsection{Experimental framework}

-We follow the experimental framework of \citet{perezortiz2021tight} combined with the FedAvg protocol \cite{mcmahan2017comm}.
-We use the following libraries: Pytorch \citep{pytorch} for deep learning, Flower \citep{beutel2020flower} for federated learning, Slurm \citep{SLURM} for cluster experiments, and Hydra \citep{Yadan2019Hydra} for overall experiment management.
+Our experimental framework is inspired from \cite{perezortiz2021tight} combined with the FedAvg protocol \cite{mcmahan2017comm}.
+We use the following libraries: Pytorch \cite{pytorch} for deep learning, Flower \cite{beutel2020flower} for federated learning, Slurm \cite{SLURM} for cluster experiments, and Hydra \cite{Yadan2019Hydra} for overall experiment management.
 The cluster nodes we use have 48 SKYLAKE 3GHz CPUS.
 We do not use GPUs.

-\textbf{Prior distribution over weights.} We propose two types of priors: data-free (random) prior chosen randomly around $\mathcal{N}(0,\mathrm{Id})$ (as in \citealp{DziugaiteRoy2017}) and a data-dependent (learnt) prior.
+\textbf{Prior distribution over weights.} We propose two types of priors: data-free (random) prior chosen randomly around $\mathcal{N}(0,\mathrm{Id})$ (as in \cite{DziugaiteRoy2017}) and a data-dependent (learnt) prior.
 The latter is powerful to attenuate the KL divergence term, leading to sharper generalisation bounds and better accuracy.
 Such a data-driven prior implies to use a fraction of the dataset from the training data to optimise the prior.
 The bound computation is then realised with a reduced dataset size (divided by 2 in practice).
 However, the prior has gained efficiency (lower empirical risk) and the PAC-Bayes optimisation starts from a relevant point.

 We use Gaussian distribution for both prior and posterior over the weights of a neural network.
 When data-free, the prior is $\P = \bigotimes_{l \in \textrm{layers}}\mathcal{N}(\text{truncated}(\mu^l_{\text{rand}}), \textrm{Diag}(\sigma_{\text{prior}}))$ with $\mu^l_{\text{rand}} \sim \mathcal{N}(0, \frac{1}{\sqrt{n^l_{in}}})$, and $\sigma_{\text{prior}} \in \mathbb{R}^{+*}$.
 The truncature is done at $\pm \frac{2}{\sqrt{n^l_{in}}}$ where $n^l_{in}$ is the dimension of the inputs of the layer $l$.
 In the case of data-dependent prior, we have $\P = \bigotimes_{l \in \textrm{layers}}\mathcal{N}(\mu^l_{\text{learnt}}, \textrm{Diag}(\sigma_{\text{prior}}))$, where $\mu_{\text{learnt}}$.
 It is obtained via ERM on the prior set on half of the training set, the other half being used for bound computation and posterior optimisation.